CenterForSpatialResearch/Fall2017Workshops/Tutorials/01_ThinkingSpace.md

 #### Attribute Tables and Data Querying

-Now that we have assembled these data layers we can begin to ask a few simple questions about the different measures of world population that each depicts.
+Now that we have assembled these data layers we can begin to ask a few simple questions about the size of urban populations in relation to the total population size of the country they fall within.

+Specifically we will ask: how many large cities are within small countries?

 We will accomplish this by querying the attribute fields of our two vector layers, the populated places and the countries.
 To do this we will select features using an expression which is sometimes referred to as Select by Attributes.
 In addition we will use

 We will answer a few questions:
 * How many cities have populations of greater than two million people?